feshaodhis/CSS_FIRST_PROJECT/README.md

 #Demo
-This is just a simple project
+This is just a simple project!